syntasso/kratix-docs/docs/main/02-value-of-kratix.md

 ### Open Cluster Management

 Open Cluster Management (OCM) shares many ideas with Kratix, in particular the "Work" resource across multiple clusters, but takes a different direction in some areas.
 OCM philosophically appears to treat multiple clusters as one big cluster, with tight coupling between managed clusters via the klusterlet agent.
 Kratix decouples managed clusters, orchestrating the distributed platform via the GitOps Toolkit, enabling greater scale and resiliency of the platform as a whole.
 The enables the platform team to readily debug, audit, and control what's being deployed to managed clusters.
-This also enables the platform team to pause updates from the Platform Cluster to Worker Clusters, or add additional resources to the GitOps repositories directly.
+This also enables the platform team to pause updates from the Platform cluster to any number of workers, or add additional resources to the GitOps repositories directly.